 The switch is momentary down and latching up.
 The switch is lifted up to raise and left in that position as long as the car is to be raised.
 Then to lower, the switch is pressed down for about a second to lower the car.

 The fill time for the air cups is about 45 seconds since I don’t use the air tank.
 When returning to the garage, I switch the pump on about 1000 ft before entering and by the time I arrive at the driveway, the front will clear just fine.
-I might be able to cut this down to 500 ft but there’s no reason for this and there’s also a dip in the road intersection I can breeze thru with no problem.
+I might be able to cut this down to 500 ft. but there’s a dip at the intersection at the entry of my subdivision that I scrap if traveling too fast.

-Without an air tank and implementing the remotely located air pump, the trunk is free of any hardware.
+Having the pump located under the body panel and without an air tank implementation, the full trunk space is available .
 Everything is hidden.
 The reason for the install is to get the car in the driveway.
-It may come in handy sometime if I need to get into a parking garage or other tricky spot but so far haven’t needed it for that.
+It would take too long for occasional speed bumps, etc. It may come in handy sometime for entering a parking garage or other tricky spot but so far haven’t needed it for that.